spiral/docs/application/testing.md

             'application' => $root . 'app/',
         ], null, null, false);

-        //Monolog love to write to CLI when no handler set
+        //Monolog love to write to CLI when no handler is set
         $this->app->logs->debugHandler(new NullHandler());
     }